Road Carriers and Stevedores Servicing Port Botany are Subject to Mandatory Performance Standards

 - Mandatory Standards effective 1 September 2021 compared to standards effective from 18 December 2015 (PDF, 1.09 MB)

-Mandatory standards were introduced under the Port Botany Landside Improvement Strategy (PBLIS) following a 2008 Independent Pricing and Regulatory Tribunal (IPART) finding that:
+Mandatory standards were introduced under the Port Botany Landside Improvement Strategy (PBLIS) following a 2008 Independent Pricing and Regulatory Tribunal (IPART) finding that significant changes needed to be made to reduce port landside congestion and improve the efficiency of the interface between the stevedores and the road transporters.

 Operational performance measures